 \subsubsection{Vortex}

 If we construct a vortex out of two mutually anticommuting masses, say $M_1$ and $M_2$, according to

-Then the vortex Hamiltonian, defined as
+then the vortex Hamiltonian, defined as

-supports four zero-energy modes.
+supports four zero-energy modes, which can be proved in the following way.
 Note that four mutually anticommuting matrices in $H^{\rm Nam}_{\rm vor}$ close a $C(4,0)$ algebra.
-Thus the eight-dimensional matrix $H^{\rm Nam}_{\rm vor}$ can be decomposed as orthogonal sum of two identical copies of the four-dimensional Hamiltonian $H_{\rm vor}$, shown in Eq.~(\ref{4d-BLG}).
-Each of them hosts \emph{two} zero energy states~\cite{herbut-lu}.
-Consequently, the eight dimensional vortex Hamiltonian $H^{\rm Nam}_{\rm vor}$ supports $2 \times 2=4$ states at precise zero energy.
+Thus the eight-dimensional Hamiltonian $H^{\rm Nam}_{\rm vor}$ can be decomposed in block diagonal form or as orthogonal sum of two identical copies of the four-dimensional Hamiltonian $H_{\rm vor}$, shown in Eq.~(\ref{4d-BLG}).
+Each such copy hosts two degenerate zero energy states, protected by pseudo time-reversal symmetry~\cite{herbut-lu}.
+Consequently, the eight dimensional vortex Hamiltonian $H^{\rm Nam}_{\rm vor}$ in Eq.~(\ref{vortex_Nambu}) supports a total of $2 \times 2=4$ states at precise zero energy.

-Any mass matrix that anticommutes with $H^{\rm Nam}_{\rm vor}$ can acquire finite expectation value inside the vortex core by splitting the zero-energy manifold.
-The number of such matrices is only \emph{three}, and they are $M_3,M_4,M_5$, which together close an SU(2) algebra.
+Any matrix that anticommutes with $H^{\rm Nam}_{\rm vor}$ can acquire finite expectation value inside the vortex core by splitting the zero-energy manifold.
+Such splitting is realized precisely by the mass matrices that anticommute with $H^{\rm Nam}_{\rm vor}$ and their number is only three.
+They are $M_3,M_4$, and $M_5$, which together close an SU(2) algebra.
 They can be placed at three vertices of a triangle, see Fig.~\ref{Fig-2}.
-Three generators of the SU(2) rotations are $\left\{E_{34},E_{45},E_{53} \right\}$, where $E_{jk}=i M_j M_k$.
+Three generators of the SU(2) rotations among these three masses are $\left\{E_{34},E_{45},E_{53} \right\}$, where $E_{jk}=i M_j M_k$, which are represented by three arms of the triangle.
 Also note that $E_{jk}$ commute with $H^{\rm Nam}_{\rm vor}$, thus generating its chiral symmetry.